Hong Kong–United States relations: Revocation of Special Exemptions

 On 19 August 2020, United States president Donald Trump ordered to suspend or terminate three bilateral agreements with Hong Kong.
 These agreements cover the surrender of fugitives, transfer and convicted prisoners as well as reciprocal tax exemptions on income from international shipping.

-On 11 November 2020, China passed new measures to Hong Kong national security law that effectively prohibits pro-democracy Hong Kong lawmakers from participating in Hong Kong's legislative council.
-The measure bars any Hong Kong legislator who support pro-democracy, oppose Chinese national security laws, refusal to recognize Beijing's sovereignty over Hong Kong, and seek "foreign countries or foreign forces to interfere in the affairs of the region".
+On 11 November 2020, China passed new measures to Hong Kong national security law that bars any Hong Kong legislator who opposes Chinese national security laws, refuses to recognize Beijing's sovereignty over Hong Kong, and seeks "foreign countries or foreign forces to interfere in the affairs of the region".
 Immediately, four Hong Kong legislators, who were pro-democracy and were running for election in the council, were disqualified from Hong Kong's upcoming election.
-15 pro-democracy legislators, including Democratic Party chairman Wu Chi-wai, who wanted to help Hong Kong overturn China's rule and restore sovereignty for the special administrative region, resigned in protest to the Chinese Communist Party.
-China stated they wanted Hong Kong to being "governed by patriots", and thus there are currently no more position parties in Hong Kong.
+15 pro-democracy legislators resigned in protest.
+The Chinese central government stated they wanted Hong Kong to be "governed by patriots".

-United States officials have criticized China's continued violation of Hong Kong's freedom.
 U.S. national security advisor Robert O'Brien accused China of violating its international commitments and threatened additional sanctions against Chinese officials who were "responsible for extinguishing Hong Kong's freedom”.
 In response to the recent barring of pro-democracy legislators, O'Brien said that the “‘One country, two systems’ is now merely a fig leaf covering for the CCP's [Chinese Communist Party] expanding one-party dictatorship in Hong Kong".
-U.S. senators on the committee on foreign relations such as Republican senator, Marco Rubio, and Democrat senator, Jeff Merkley, said democracy in Hong Kong was “gasping for air”.
+U.S. senators on the committee on foreign relations such as Republican senator, Marco Rubio, and Democratic senator, Jeff Merkley, said democracy in Hong Kong was “gasping for air”.
 In a statement, the senators said:“China's unelected and unaccountable national people's congress standing committee took another grave step toward stripping the people of Hong Kong of their sacred rights and freedoms.
 It is critical that the United States and all allies of freedom come together to recognise and condemn the undeniable and far reaching ramifications of this authoritarian power grab, which has wiped out what little remained of Hong Kong's democratic political system and violates China's treaty obligations.”

+Joe Biden administration

+Second Trump administration

+In June 2025, the United States condemned the planned repression of Independence Day celebrations in Hong Kong.